In the Name of Allah, the Most Gracious, the Most Merciful

 Some people claim, “The real invitation of the Quran is to research the universe.”

 They present Western scientific achievements (steam, electricity, inventions) as proof.
-If this was true, all prophets would have been scientists and inventors.
+If this was true, all Prophets would have been scientists and inventors.
 The Quran does not forbid reflection or research into the causes and mechanisms of the universe.
 Allah knows humans will continue inventing to meet their growing needs.

-But the primary purpose of the Quran’s revelation and the primary mission of all prophets is to warn humanity of the eternal punishment of the Hereafter and guide them to salvation.
+But the primary purpose of the Quran’s revelation and the primary mission of all Prophets is to warn humanity of the eternal punishment of the Hereafter and guide them to salvation.
 Because:

 The Hereafter is entirely unseen and in the future